Jeff Hull (artist)

 Jeff Hull (born 1969) is an artist and producer from Oakland, California.
-He is known for creating the Oakland-based fashion line and street art campaign Oaklandish, the immersive experiences The Jejune Institute with Sara Thacher and Uriah Findley and The Latitude Society.
+He is known for creating the Oakland-based fashion line and street art campaign Oaklandish, the immersive experiences The Jejune Institute and The Latitude Society.
 Hull's work was the topic of the documentaries The Institute and In Bright Axiom, and was the inspiration for the television show Dispatches from Elsewhere.

 Oaklandish

 Oaklandish began in 2000 as a street art and viral marketing campaign designed to raise awareness about local history and culture.